 How Does Suboxone Work to Treat Drug Addiction?

-The buprenorphine in Suboxone helps to reduce withdrawal symptoms and cravings, while the naloxone blocks the effects of opioid drugs if someone attempts to misuse the medication.
-This combination helps patients feel relief from withdrawal while also providing an extra layer of protection against relapse.
+Buprenorphine helps to reduce withdrawal symptoms and cravings, while naloxone blocks the effects of opioid drugs if someone attempts to misuse the medication.
+This combination allows patients to feel relief from withdrawal while also providing an extra layer of protection against relapse.

 - Blocking the pleasurable effects of opioids to decrease dependency